islandora-interest-groups/Islandora-Documentation-Interest-Group/meetings/2016/Meeting-Notes-2016-05-24.md

 * Descriptions have been added to all Islandora GitHub repos.

 ## 4) Participation
-* Issue a call for participation in DIG--need an ambassador to the regular committers meetings and to the CLAW meetings
+* Issue a call for participation in DIG--need an ambassador to the regular committers' meetings and to the CLAW meetings.
+* To encourage participation, move discussions to the main Islandora list.
+We should use a bracketed "tag" in the subject line for documentation-related messages.
+Suggestion: `[DIG]`

 ## 4) Next Meeting
 * June 28, 2016 @ 3 pm EST